Case Study LH (Tooth Brushing)

 - Provision of a seat in the bathroom to facilitate teeth brushing as mum reported that LH found getting his teeth cleaned/looked at easier when he was sitting in the dentist chair with his head tilted back.

-- Use of Brush DJ app to visually signal when teeth brushing would be finished and to also provide a motivating element of music throughout e.g. LH loved to listen to Johnny Cash music (it may be noted that this was amended to allow LH to hold his iPad and just listen to Johnny Cash music during getting his teeth brushed as opposed to using the Brush DJ app as LH responded better to this).
+- Use of Brush DJ app to visually signal when teeth brushing would be finished and to also provide a motivating element of music throughout.
+LH loved to listen to Johnny Cash music (this was amended to allow LH to hold his iPad and listen to Johnny Cash music while getting his teeth brushed as opposed to using the Brush DJ app as LH responded better to this).